miladjafary/JavaNetworkGame/README.md

 Java Network Game is a simple java client/server game which has been developed by Java Socket.

 ## Creating packages
 Java Network Game can be package by maven.
-There three maven profile for creating packages:
+There are three maven profile for creating packages:
-- ** game-demo.jar ** : this package is a simple demo of the game. you can package it and run it through bellow commands:
+- **game-demo.jar** : this package is a simple demo of the game. you can package it and run it through bellow commands:
 ```
 mvn clean install
 java -jar game-demo.jar
 ```
 After running this package, A game server will be started on port "4444".
 The two player, Milad and Elena will be signUp on the game server.
 Then "milad" player start the game with "Elena" player.
-After sending 10 message to "Elena" and receiving back 10 message from "Milad" the game will be finish.
+After sending 10 message to "Elena" and receiving back 10 message, the game will be finish.
-- ** game-server.jar ** : A game server will be run on an specific port and players can connect to it.
+- **game-server.jar** : A game server will be run on an specific port and players can connect to it.
 Run bellow commands for creating this package
 ```
 mvn install -PgameServer
 java -jar game-server.jar 4040
 ```
-- ** player-client.jar **: this package will be used for connecting to the running game server.
-It will accept "PlayerName", "GameServerHost", "GameServerPort" as inputs and then It will try to connect to the game server and registered player as "PlayerName".
+- **player-client.jar**: this package will be used for connecting to the running game server.
+It will accept "PlayerName", "GameServerHost", "GameServerPort" as inputs and then It will try to connect to the game server and register player as "PlayerName".
 Run bellow commands for creating this package
 ```
 mvn install -PplayerClient
 java -jar player-client.jar Elena localhost 4040